-If you’re in Ecuador in December, don’t miss the celebrations in Cuenca that culminate in the Pase del Niño Viajero, considered to be the largest and best Christmas pageants in all of Ecuador.
-Children form a large part of the festivities honoring the traveling Infant Jesus.
+If you’re in Ecuador in December, don’t miss the celebrations in the capital city of Quito or consider to the quaint mountain town of Cuenca for Pase del Niño Viajero, the Passing of the Child Traveler.
+This celebration is considered to be the largest and best Christmas pageant in all of Ecuador.